Charging An Electric Car Away From Home

 *There are other adaptations of the above profiles too

-Electric car connectors have been given some memorable model names, including CHAdeMO, CCS (Combined Charging System), Mennekes (a brand name) and Type 2 or Tesla Type 2.
+Electric car connectors have been given some memorable model names, including CHAdeMO, CCS (Combined Charging System), Mennekes (a brand name), Type 2 and Tesla Supercharger.

 Fortunately you can look up the type of connector on your new EV by clicking here.